VHCosta/pokemon-availability-client/README.md

 ## Known bugs/issues/things to improve

+* Missing availability data for all Switch games.
+This data is unavailable in PokeAPI.
 * Filtering Slot 2 data is currently handled in the frontend rendering logic with some if-statements.
 Toggling Gen 3 games on/off allows you to see this behavior in realtime.
 For example, if Caterpie is available in Pearl with FireRed in Slot 2, you should see "Slot 2 (FireRed)" when both FireRed and Pearl are selected.
 This verification should be moved to the backend, unless enough interest in the current functionality is voiced.

 ## Future Plans: